openstack/openstacksdk/SHADE-MERGE-TODO.rst

     response = conn.compute.get('/servers')  # REST passthrough

-* Invent some terminology that is clear and makes sense to distinguish between the object interface that came originally from python-openstacksdk and the interface that came from shade.
+* Invent some terminology that is clear and makes sense to distinguish between the object interface that came originally from openstacksdk and the interface that came from shade.
 * Shift the shade interface methods to use the Object Interface for their operations.
 It's possible there may be cases where the REST layer needs to